 - Damages caused by the weight of ice, snow or sleet.
 This can cause roof collapse or water damage, along with other problems.

 - Discharge and overflow of water, even if it is an accident.

 - Tearing apart, cracking, burning or bulging of a steam or hot water heating system.

 - Freezing of plumbing and pipes.

-However, if you opted for the least expensive type of policy, or if you’re restricted to a policy like an HO-1 or HO-8, you might have very limited coverage.
-Unlike the other standard policies, these cover a very limited set of perils and will not normally include the items listed above.
+However, if you opted for the least expensive policy, or if you’re restricted to a policy like an HO-1 or HO-8, you might have very limited coverage.
+Unlike the other standard policies, these cover a very limited set of damages and will not normally include the items listed above.

 In addition to the cause of the water damage, another often overlooked issue is whether the source of the damage is accidental and sudden, or gradual.